v-srirama/12778-Project/README.md

 ## Motivation and measurement goals

-Structural health monitoring (SHM) is the examination and analysis of infrastructure system over time to understand the response to externally induced forces.
-SHM is becoming increasingly relevant due to the growing research and awareness on interconnected devices and its consequent availability of data, and influx of technology in construction.
-Among numerous SHM-based applications in a traditional Civil Engineering context, Bridge monitoring is one of a important maintenance activity which is time-consuming, and carries higher economic costs due to unexpected maintenance and repair.
-Therefore, it is vital to develop a system which asssess the dynamic loading and location of loads present on the structure.
-This would help in real-time assessment of the structure and function as a predicitive maintenance mechanism protecting people, and inhibiting costs and time.
-With the overaching theme to measure static and dynamic loading, the project is aimed to develop a real-time load monitoring system using Raspberry Pico W and compatible load measurement sensors.
+Structural health monitoring (SHM) examines and analyzes the infrastructure system over time to understand the response to externally induced forces.
+SHM is becoming increasingly relevant due to the growing research and awareness of interconnected devices, their consequent availability of data, and the influx of technology in construction.
+Among numerous SHM-based applications in a traditional Civil Engineering context, Bridge monitoring is one of the critical maintenance activities which is time-consuming and carries higher economic costs due to unexpected maintenance and repair.
+Therefore, it is vital to develop a system that assesses the dynamic loading and location of loads on the structure.
+This would help in real-time assessment of the structure and function as a predictive maintenance mechanism protecting people and inhibiting costs and time.
+With the overarching theme of measuring static and dynamic loading, the project is aimed to develop a real-time load monitoring system using Raspberry Pico W and compatible load measurement sensors.
 As a Proof of Concept (PoC), a table with custom dimensions - in consideration with sensor characteristics -  is being designed to attain the proposed objectives:

-1. Measuring weight of the object on the surface
+1. Measuring the weight of the object on the surface
-2. Static and Dynamic position of object on the surface
+2. Static and Dynamic position of an object on the surface
 3. Location change of object across the surface